Klassik Open Air

 July 31 – August 2, 2026

-Every year, over 200,000 visitors flock to the picturesque squares and historic courtyards of Nuremberg's old town.
-There, they can experience singer-songwriters and bands from all over the world live and up close.
-The diverse program of the world music festival surprises with around 90 concerts on eight stages – accompanied by hundreds of street musicians who transform the entire city into sound.
+Each year, more than 200,000 visitors flock to the picturesque squares and historic courtyards of Nuremberg’s Old Town.
+With around 90 concerts across eight stages, the world music festival offers a richly varied program — complemented by hundreds of street musicians who fill the entire city with sound.

 Photos: Uwe Niklas